Handling Holiday Hassles With A Co-Parent Who Hates You

 Keep your holiday communication consistent

-When your Ex sends you a snarky email or text filled with personal jabs and insults, resist the urge to hit reply and defend yourself.
+When your co-parent sends you a snarky email or text filled with personal jabs and insults, resist the urge to hit reply and defend yourself.
 Instead, do your best to practice positive co-parenting etiquette and focus on crafting a KIND reply (Kid-Centered, Informational, Nice and Direct).

 Not sure where to start?
 Try this.